Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   [sbt-bg-threads-1]  INFO (Logging.scala:22) - Execute query [queryID: 01a25576-0504-b1f7-0000-438301d9f322] alter session unset query_tag
   ```

-  You should output when the function is preparing to upload the JAR files.
+  Later, when this method is called again to create the stage for the JAR
+  files, you should see the following output.

   ```console
   === Creating the stage @snowpark_demo_udf_dependency_jars ===